hastexo/hastexo-xblock/README.md

 * `hidden`: An option to hide the lab itself in the browser while spinning up the lab environment in the background.
 Default is `False`.

+* `enable_fullscreen`: An option to allow learners to launch a lab in fullsceen mode, in a separate browser window.
+Overrides the globally defined setting.
+  Default is `False`.

 * `progress_check_label`: Set a label for the progress check button.
   For example: `Submit Answer` or `Check Progress` (Default).